boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ![](/assets/images/devcode/burp2Browser.png)

-Next we right-click the response in repeater, click 'Show response in browser', copy the URL, go to the Proxy Tab, disable intercept, and click 'Open Browser'.
+We'll right-click the response in repeater, click 'Show response in browser', copy the URL, go to the Proxy Tab, disable intercept, and click 'Open Browser'.
 We paste the URL from our buffer and press Enter.

 We are now presented with an Outlook Web Application Error.
 We will refresh the page.

 ![](/assets/images/devcode/refresh2Pwn.png)

 After refreshing the page, we have full access to Bobs email.
 We can also access SharePoint and Bobs OneDrive by creating emails, adding attachments from cloud locations, downloading the attachments locally, and then deleting the draft email.
-Additionally we can send emails as Bob.
+We can also send emails as Bob.

 ![](/assets/images/devcode/WereTheBobNow.png)